kritchanut - Fotolia

-A network manager's job description and responsibilities can be varied, but generally, the network manager role includes the following duties:
+The network manager job description and responsibilities can be varied -- depending in part on whether the organization relies on a managed service provider -- but generally, the network manager role includes the following duties:

 - Managing and maintaining the network, as well as network performance monitoring

-- Installing and identifying upgrades to the network
+- Identifying, installing and maintaining upgrades to the network

 - Overseeing user access to the network

 - Developing a backup/disaster recovery plan for a network emergency

 - Planning network infrastructure for new applications and services

 - Training network staff to provide support to end users

 - Purchasing and maintaining networking equipment and infrastructure

 - Integrating mobile devices into the organization's networks, either (or both of) organizational and personal devices (BYOD)